TableTopTrading/mt5-projects/DOC/Project Context - SlopeStrength Dashboard.md

 **Development Guidance**:
 - We will work on one file at a time.
 If changes are needed to other files, stop and request confirmation first.
+- Request clarification if something is not clear.
 - Handling Include files
 ```text
 // For custom includes #include <MyProjects/Trade/RiskManager.mqh> #include "..\Includes\MyProjects\Indicators\RSI.mqh"